fractalmandala/brhatNew/src/routes/dhiti/abuseofart.md

 <div align="center"> ॐ श्री अनिरुद्ध सरस्वती </div>

->*‘Today we are not drinking pure water, not breathing pure air, but we can hear pure bliss of you Panditji.*’
+>*Today we are not drinking pure water, not breathing pure air, but we can hear pure bliss of you Panditji.*

 This is a comment under a [song](https://www.youtube.com/watch?v=Si-6xyMYvhE) by Pandit Bhimsen Gururaj Joshi (1922-2011), one of the greatest Indian vocalists from the Hindustāni classical tradition.
 The comment was by no means solitary, nearly every commenter expressed their awe.